MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Runtime selection

-The Runtime Selection feature supports prerelease testing and self-hosting.
-You can specify `ChannelSearchKind` to select a search order, and specify `ReleaseChannels` to choose which browser preview channels are searched for during environment creation.
+The Runtime selection feature supports prerelease testing and self-hosting.
+When creating a WebView2 environment:
+* To specify a search order for browser preview channels, use the `CoreWebView2EnvironmentOptions.ChannelSearchKind` property.
+* To specify which browser preview channels are searched for, use the `CoreWebView2EnvironmentOptions.ReleaseChannels` property.

 See also:
 * [Test upcoming APIs and features](../how-to/set-preview-channel.md)